hatemosphere/random-name-generator-cli/README.md

-# Go Random Name Generator CLI
+# Random Name Generator CLI

 This is a simple CLI tool written in Go that generates random names.
 It uses the Moby Project's name generation library for generating names.